 A little north of The Catlins is the town of Dunedin, my home for five months in 2018.
-While many people glass over the town, I think there are many great things to do in the area (13 of which I’ve written in this post here).
+While many people glass over the town, I think there are many great things to do in Dunedin.

-- Tunnel Beach – From the car park, it’s a twenty minute walk down to the view point (which is really pretty) and you can walk over this land bridge and stare out into the ocean (see photo below).
+In the early morning: Tunnel Beach is my favorite place in Dunedin to catch a sunrise.
+From the car park, it’s a twenty minute walk down to the view point (which is really pretty) and you can walk over this land bridge and stare out into the ocean.
 What gives tunnel beach its name however is that you can go through an actual tunnel to get from the cliff shores to a secret little beach.
-This is a great place for a sunrise.

-- Otago Peninsula – The Otago Peninsula has a few great walks, like Lover’s Leap.
+In the afternoon: Drive out to the Otago Peninsula.
+It has a few great walks, like Lover’s Leap.
 I’d also recommend going to Sandfly Bay if you want to try spotting some sea lions (remember to stay at least 10 meters away from them).